 Private practice solicitors deal with a variety of clients simultaneously.
 You are usually involved with multiple cases.
 While this can be exciting, it means that you do not necessarily see the end result of all your work.

 As an in-house lawyer, you become invested in your company’s success.
 Over the course of your training contract you will have the opportunity to see the difference your work as a solicitor makes.
 As a valuable cog in the business, you may also be involved with decision making in the company.

 It is commonly known that employees at private practice law firms can work long hours.
 Even though private practices pay better, the pressure to please clients and meet their needs means that solicitors may sometimes work well into the night.

-In-house training contracts offer a much better work-life balance with more sociable hours.
-As there is only one client and you cooperate with non-legal departments, you will not be required to work hours that are well-beyond the ones specified on your contract.
 Within a private practice firm, you may be paid a bonus based on the amount of hours you bill.
 Indeed, working longer hours may even come with a financial incentive.

 In-house and private practice training contracts offer quite different work experiences.
 It is up to you to decide which one suits your career and lifestyle the most.